 A programmable thermostat is a bit of an upfront investment that pays off over time.
 Set the temperature to drop while you are away and rise just before you arrive home for the day.
 For every degree, you drop you use 1% less energy.
 Set your thermostat a bit low and toss on a sweater.

 Insulate your pipes.

 Pipe insulation is key to protecting your plumbing.
 Frozen times are one of the most costly effects of winter on the home.

 All pipes in unheated areas need to be well insulated if you life in an area that drops under 20 degrees Fahrenheit.
 Outdoor exposed pies such as in mobile homes need to be wrapped in heat tape.

 At night leave cabinets under the sinks open for heated air to circulate.
 When the temps are expected to drop really low leave faucets dripping just a bit to conserve water leave large pans or dishpans in the sink so you can use the later for things like watering house plants.

 Adding pipe insulation to your hot water pipes can help reduce your wait time for hot water to travel through your home helping to reduce your water costs.

 Be safe when heating your home

 Space heaters should be kept away from furniture and drapery.
 Never attach a space heater to an extension cord or power strip.
-Do not use propane heater inside closed spaces and never use your oven to heat your home.
-This is will protect your family from fire while keeping them warm
+Do not use a propane heater inside closed spaces and never use your oven to heat your home.
+This is will protect your family from fire while keeping them warm.